vulinh64/vulinh64.github.io/blog/2025-07-16-java-heresies.md

 The Bill Pugh pattern is a strong runner-up for singleton design, especially when lazy loading is a priority.

+### **You Want Inheritance?**

+Be aware that enum-based singletons cannot extend other classes.
+Since enums can only implement interfaces, you must use a traditional class implementation if your singleton needs to inherit from a superclass.

-- **Want a Utility Class?** Stick with a standard class featuring a private constructor.
-After all, why do you even want an instance of a utility class?
+### **Want a Utility Class?**

+If you need utility classes, use a standard class with a private constructor.
+After all, there’s no reason to create an instance of a utility class.
+Why incur the overhead of object instantiation for something that exists solely to group utility methods?

 For extra security, throw an exception in the constructor to block reflection-based instantiation.